the-t-in-rtf/c2lc-coding-environment/README.md

 ## Contributing

 Contributions are welcome!
 To get started, fork the main repository.
 In general, we try to always create an [issue](https://issues.fluidproject.org/projects/C2LC/issues) and a branch for each new change.
 Branches should be named after the issue number that they address (e.g. C2LC-#).
 Each commit message should begin with the issue number, and use singular present tense.
-For example, 'C2LC-30: Update the README to include more information about how to contribute."
+For example, "C2LC-30: Update the README to include more information about how to contribute".

 Accessibility is an important part of our project.
 If you have any questions about accessibility, please feel free to ask questions.
 The [W3C's WCAG guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) are a good place to start learning about accessibility on the web.